-\textbf{Criteria.} We are interested in the extent of skewness toward WEIRD in participants recruited in UPS papers.
-We reviewed papers that met four criteria: papers (i) that studied human factors in computer security and privacy, (ii) that recruited voluntary participants for user studies, (iii) that reported the number of participants (excluding the number of households and organizations), and (iv) that addressed security and privacy issues as the main research objectives.
-Criterion--(iv) may contribute to increase the accuracy of the UPS literature review because numerous papers published at HCI conferences briefly discussed a security and privacy issues among other various issues.
-We removed the following papers because they did not meet the criterion--(ii): \begin{itemize} \item The papers in which the authors analyzed online public data, such as contents of online services (e.g., privacy policies, permission dialogs design, and advice for users) and contents posted on social media \item The papers in which the authors analyzed behavioral logs of employees or students in an organization (e.g., analysis of how employees respond to simulated phishing emails) or that of actual service users (e.g., analysis of how browser users respond to browser warnings) \item The papers in which the authors conducted ethnographic observation \end{itemize}
+\textbf{Criteria.} Since we are interested in geographic diversity of participants recruited in UPS papers, we decided to review papers that meet three criteria: full-length papers (i) that addressed issues of human factors and computer security/privacy as the main research objectives, (ii) that recruited voluntary participants, and (iii) that reported the total number of participants.
+We removed the following papers because they did not meet criterion--(ii): \begin{itemize} \item The papers that analyzed online public data, such as online services design and social media posts. \item The papers that analyzed behavioral logs of employees (e.g., response to simulated phishing) or that of actual service users (e.g., response to warnings displayed on browser). \item The papers in which the authors conducted ethnographic observations. \end{itemize}

-\textbf{Phase--1: Conference selection.} We decided to review all conferences that were selected in either or both of the two recent representative papers that comprehensively reviewed UPS papers~\cite{TOCHI2021_Distler, SP2022_Warford}: S\&P, USENIX Security (SEC), CCS, NDSS, and PETS (top and second tier conferences in security and privacy), CHI and CSCW (top-tier conferences in HCI), and SOUPS (a conference that focuses on UPS).
-In addition, we added EuroUSEC and USEC, which also focus on UPS.
-Since we focus on current trends, we reviewed papers from the last five years: 2017-2021.
-We focus only on full-length papers and not on short papers or poster papers.
-The total number of full-length papers of the above 10 conferences for the five years was 7,587, as shown in Table~\ref{table:numberof_reviewed_paper}.
+\textbf{Phase--1: Conference selection.} We decided to review all conferences that were selected in either or both of the two recent representative papers that comprehensively reviewed UPS papers~\cite{TOCHI2021_Distler, SP2022_Warford}: S\&P, USENIX Security (SEC), CCS, NDSS, and PETS (top and second tier conferences in security and privacy), CHI and CSCW (top-tier conferences in HCI), and SOUPS, EuroUSEC, and USEC (a conference and workshops that focus on UPS).
+The total number of full-length papers of the above 10 conferences between 2017--2021 was 7,587, as shown in Table~\ref{table:numberof_reviewed_paper}.